rhk4360/doctor-app/README.md

 Things I want to do:
 1. Persist app state across browser refreshes
-2. Come up with a better seed using import for mongodb
+2. Come up with a better seed using import files for mongodb
 3. More unit testing
 4. File upload with mongo/GridFS